 If you want to request an interpreter through GIS, please check with the relevant campus department to make this request.
 We also welcome your direct feedback and preferences regarding your interpreting services on campus.
-Contact us for more information at gis@gallaudet.edu or (202) 651-5199 (VP/V).
+Contact us for more information or to provide feedback on our services at gis@gallaudet.edu or (202) 651-5199 (VP/V).
 The GIS offices are open Monday through Friday, 8:00 a.m. to 5:00 p.m.
 We look forward to working with you!

+COUNSELING AND

-COUNSELING AND PSYCHOLOGICAL SERVICES
+PSYCHOLOGICAL SERVICES